The Fed shifts on inflation – What does it mean?

 All information is based on Class I shares.
 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets in ways that cannot necessarily be foreseen.
 In addition, the impact of infectious illnesses in emerging market countries may be greater due to generally less established healthcare systems.
 Public health crises caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
 The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.

 Risk factors: The value of the Fund's shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
-These and other risks are more fully described in the Fund's prospectus.
+To the extent the Fund invests a significant portion of its assets in a particular geographical region or country, conditions in that region or country will have a greater effect on Fund performance than they would in a more geographically diversified fund.
+These and other risks are more fully described in the fund's prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.